-- Seminar session progress participation: Teams will present progress reports on their business model and will receive coaching feedback from the professor and their peers.
-Teams will be grade according to their efforts and using the knowledge acquired from lecture sessions, reading, team interaction and research.
-30 points - Real entrepreneurial case study: Each team will write a short case study (max.
-5 pages) of a real entrepreneurial situation of their choice and provide an analysis of it.
-20 points - Business model: Teams will be required to present a written report of their business model and give a business-like presentation of their model to the rest of the class.
+- Seminar session progress participation: Teams will present progress reports on their business model and will receive coaching feedback from the instructor and/or their peers.
+Students will be graded according to their efforts and using the knowledge acquired from the lectures, reading, team interaction and research.
+This evaluation includes the work done during the first two mandatory theory sessions.
+30 points - Real entrepreneurial case-study: Each team will write a short case study of a real entrepreneurial situation of their choice and provide an analysis of it based on course material.
+Case results will be discussed in a comparative manner during two theory sessions.
+20 points - Business model: Teams will be required to present a written report of their business model and give a business-like presentation of their model to the rest of the class, including a 1-2 minutes elevator pitch style video.
 30 points - Exam (Test type).
 20 points

-Requisits and recuperation process
+Requisites and recuperation process

 Since this is a "hands on" course based on teamwork throughout the course, the only grade that can be recuperated is the exam.
-A minimum grade of 5 is required to approve the exam.
+You need a minimum grade of 5 in each of the evaluated activities to successfully complete the course.